NTIG-Uppsala/florist-website/README.md

 ### General
 - Website published to the webb
-- Description of all files in README.md
+- All files listed in README.md
 - No uncompleted files commited day before deadline

 ### Code